Israel–Turkey relations: Tourism

-Disaster relief
+Disaster relief efforts

 After the 1999 Izmit earthquake, Israel assisted in search and rescue efforts and set up makeshift hospitals.
 The Israeli team included hundreds of personnel from the IDF SAR team, paramedics, surgeons and administrative personnel.
 The team was one of the largest international teams to assist in the catastrophe (which claimed more than 17,000 lives) and remained active for weeks.
 One of the iconic images of the catastrophe was an "Israeli rescue dog with a red Star of David sniffing through debris in the devastated port city of Gölcük".

 During the Mount Carmel forest fire in 2010, Turkey was one of the first nations to send aid to Israel.
-Turkey sent two firefighting aircraft, which started to extinguish fire in the early hours of 3 December.
+Turkey sent two firefighting aircraft, which started to extinguish the fire in the early hours of 3 December.

 Following the 2011 Van earthquake, Israel offered to provide prefabricated housing and tents in response to Turkish requests for foreign aid.
 Israel airlifted mobile homes to the devastated region.